chtoucas/Narvalo.NET/Issues.md

 - Explain when to use Check or Promise.
 - Review all interfaces and abstract class contracts (default values and ensures).
 - Review the definition of DEBUG in CodeContracts builds.
-- Review ValidatedNotNull in the shared Require file.
+- Explain visibility of ValidatedNotNull in the shared Require file.
 - Inlining.
 - Unsafe alternates: validate their usefulness and complete SqlDataReader.
 - Confirm that Maybe methods never returns null.